 The art of narration

-Put simply, narration involves your child telling back in his own words what he has just read or heard.
+Another element of a Charlotte Mason style education, narration involves your child telling back in his own words what he has just read or heard.
 This sounds simple enough, but the things that are going on in your child’s brain while he narrates to you are complex.
 Requiring your child to retell what they have heard will motivate them to concentrate a little harder; it necessitates the child to organise his thoughts, synthesise and eventually evaluate them; and places expectations on him that others will need to make sense of what he is saying.

 At first, this may be somewhat haphazard, but there is no need for concern at this point; simply allow your child to pour forth everything they can remember.
 Begin with reading a paragraph, page or chapter, depending on the age and ability of your child, always with the aim of building up.